-I’d like to get into the details of how e-Rewards pays, what the rewards are and so on… but as I mentioned above, e-Rewards has some significant issues you need to be aware of.
+I’ll get into the details of how e-Rewards pays, what the rewards are and so on… but first, as I mentioned above, e-Rewards has some significant issues you need to be aware of.

-The first is common to all online survey sites…
+But the first problem is common to all online survey sites…

 And of course, if you don’t qualify, you don’t get paid.
 At least not the full amount.

 e-Rewards does offer up to 25 points for disqualifying surveys… but if there’s one reason that people call online surveys a scam, this is it.
 The accusation is that they get your information and then kick you out of the survey so they don't have to pay.

 I'm not saying e-Rewards is guilty of this, it's just a common complaint among all survey platforms.

 The second problem is a much bigger issue though, and you discover it once you start digging into the many e-Rewards reviews and complaints...

 To be clear, e-Rewards has been known as a good survey site for many years, and again, they are legit.